TechPmCareerPath/AI_Job_Search_Center/README.md

 When done, choose the "Launch weekly plan" button.

 Log your progress on the "Active Job Search Dashboard".
-Under the tab "Job Search & Resume Tailor", any positions that you apply for (ex: "Did you apply for this position?" --> YES) will **automatically increment** the number of Applications in the "Active Job Search Dashboard".
+Under the tab "Job Search & Resume Tailor", any positions that you apply for (ex: "Did you apply for this position?", if you choose "YES") will **automatically increment** the number of Applications in the "Active Job Search Dashboard".

 ### Job Search Plan --> Weekly Plan Advisor

-TODO
+After using the AI Job Center for a few weeks and adding notes to the Job Application Tracker Notes column, the app has more context to give you suggestions on your overall job hunting approach.
+In the Job Search Plan tab, simply choose "Analyze Application Tracker & Get Advice" and it will pass your job application tracker and current weekly plan to AI to analyze.
+The results will come after the header "Strategic Job Search Insights as of YYYY-MM-DD..."

+The Weekly Plan Advisor results will remain until you choose to run it again, which is why the last run date is provided.

 ### Job Search & Resume Tailor

-TODO
+1. Select Active Resume

+The resume can be in .PDF, .DOCX or .TXT formats.
+You may have several resumes for slightly different positions you are pursuing.
+Each one can be uploaded and selected in the drop-down later.
+This step just puts the resume in the to root folder for this project with the filename unchanged.

+**Note:** The resume you choose here will be sent to Gemini.
+It's suggested to remove any personally identifiable information (PII) before submitting it (name, email, Linked In URL, phone number, etc.).

+To try this feature, use the sample resume in .\resume\Sample_resume_my_Program_Mgt_example_v3.txt

+You can see an example of the Resume Tailor results previously run against the sample resume by viewing the file at: .\resume\Sample_Tailored_Resume_Output.txt.
+Note the critique sections at the top, bottom and the "[UPDATED]" text to show which sections AI updated.

+2. Select Job Source Query.

+You may be pursuing several different job titles, thus a different job query will be needed to retrieve the latest jobs for each job title.
+Also, there may be other  preferences  between positions (ex: location, seniority, etc.).

+Select the JobsPipe YAML file in .\config\query.yaml.

+A single YAML file can contain multiple job queries.
+In the drop-down labeled "Choose Job to Query" select a query from that YAML file that matches the resume you just uploaded (ex: I uploaded a program manager resume, so choose the "program manager" query).

+You can choose the expand box "View Selected Job Query" to view that query.

+Lastly, choose the shiny red button "Find Job Matches with AI".
+This will...

 ### Job Application Tracker
 TODO